Skip to main content

 Sysprop

-If PROJECT_KEY_SYSPROP is configured, then Bort will check that sysprop every time the main Bort app starts.
-If the sysprop is set, then this will be used as the project key.
+If PROJECT_KEY_SYSPROP is configured, then the Android SDK will check that sysprop every time the main Bort app starts.
+If the sysprop is set, then this will be used as the Project Key.
 If the sysprop is not set (or is empty) then the key compiled into the APK will be used.

 If the sysprop value is changed after device boot, then be sure to kill the Bort app, so that it will read the new value when it next starts.